 An f-structure is a structured functional representation of a sentence or a phrase.
-It is composed of a head, several terminal features, and some sub-structures.
-For the f-structure in [Figure 1(a)], SEND is the head.
-The contents in the inner brackets are the sub-structures, whose grammatical relations or $roles^1$ are labeled next to the brackets.
-The rest parts in [Figure 1(a)] are the terminal features.
+It is composed of a head, terminal features, and sub-structures.
+For the f-structure in Figure 1a, SEND is the head.
+The contents in the inner brackets are the sub-structures, whose grammatical relations or roles1 are labeled next to the brackets.
+The rest parts in Figure 1a are the terminal features.
 A sub-structure can be referred to with its grammatical relation or its phrasal category (NP, VP, ...).
-Thus the substructure $[{subj} YOU]$ can be called either a SUB-JECT sub-structure or an NP sub-structure.
-The SUBJECT, RECIP and OBJECT sub-structures are the three immediate sub-structures of the top level f-structure in [Figure 1(a)], because there is no intervening structure between these substructures and the top level f-structure.
-The DET sub-structure is not an immediate substructure of the top level f-structure.
-Instead, it is an immediate sub-structure of the OBJECT sub-structure.
+Thus the sub-structure [${subj}$ YOU] can be called either a SUBJECT sub-structure or an NP sub-structure.
+The SUBJECT, RECIP and OBJECT sub-structures are the three immediate sub-structures of the top level f-structure in Figure 1a, because there is no intervening structure between these sub-structures and the top level f-structure.
+The DET sub-structure is an immediate sub-structure of the OBJECT sub-structure.
 If A is an immediate sub-structure of B, then B is the parent structure of A.